 Which type of visit would be best for you: Open Houses, Autumn Preview Days, specific Major or Honors College tours, Personalized Visits, an Overnight Visit, or a regular tour?
-Many times families are constrained by the calendar, but it may be worth finding out about your alternatives.
-Larger colleges have open houses while smaller schools can accommodate more individualized visits.
+Your choice may be limited by family availability, but here are the basics:

 Many of these take place on Saturdays, Columbus Day, or President’s Day.
-The advantage can be many extra activities to participate in versus just a tour and information session.
-They can have specific tours or sessions on majors, study abroad options, meetings with faculty and financial aid representatives, and lunch in the cafeteria.
+The advantage of attending an Open House can be the variety and number of activities to participate in.
+There is usually more going on during an Open House than there is during a tour and information session.
+For example, there may be specific tours or sessions related to majors, study abroad information meetings, meetings with faculty and financial aid representatives, and lunch in the cafeteria.
 Open Houses can last anywhere from 4 – 6 hours.

 Tours of Majors / Schools